 Eyewash and emergency shower equipment must be regularly maintained (including weekly inspection and activation of the equipment ) to ensure that it is in working order and inspected at least annually for compliance with the standard.

-10 second rule Tip: If you were to ask any of your employees in your facility to locate the closest emergency shower or eye wash in their work area could they do so ?
+10-second rule Tip: If you were to ask any of your employees in your facility to locate the closest emergency shower or eye wash in their work area could they do so?

 Remember, employees change and people are forgetful so make it a point to periodically remind workers of nearby safety equipment.
 Even the best emergency products won’t be able to serve their purpose if employees are unaware of where they are or how to use them.
-Emergency equipment training is essential !
+Emergency equipment training is essential!

 For more information on Emergency Shower Training please click HERE